The Weirdo: Production

 Milligan uses his films to critique the concept of the typical heterosexual couple, which is apparent in the flaws associated with Jenny and Donnie in this film.
 It has been reported that Milligan was actually degrading to Burington on set.

 Reception

 Lor of Variety found the film to be "an okay psychological thriller" in which the director, a "goremeister", was in a "relatively restrained mood".
-The reviewer criticized the film for having a "convoluted exploited genre plot" and for having "poor makeup effects" on a character's decapitated head.
+The reviewer criticized the film for having a "convoluted exploited genre plot" and for having "poor makeup effects" on a character's severed head.
 The New York Daily News called the film a "Milligan mess" that has "tilted camera angles and inspired non-sequitur dialogue".
 Psychotronic Video said, "this talky west coast movie tries to be artistic (lots of blackouts), sensitive, and sensational".
 Video Watchdogs Tim Lucas reviewed the film.
 In a negative review, Dan Persons of Cinefantastique called the film "mind-boggling cinematic ineptitude" that has awful cinematography and poor acting where a performer does not remember to maintain her "club-footed limp".